Access Statement for The Burrow

 The hallway has a wooden floor, and is slightly wider than average.
 The first door to the right is the twin bedroom, again with wooden floor.
 These are the lowest beds in The Burrow, and would be more suitable for someone who found it difficult to get in to a higher bed.
 The next bedroom is to the left down the hallway, and contains a kingsize iron-framed bed.
 It also has a wooden floor.
 The main bathroom is the second door to the left.
 It is large and roomy.
 There is a bath, with a shower over, and also a handheld shower head.
 The flooring is slate, and it has under-floor heating.
 There is plenty of room around the toilet to one side, so it is quite accessible.

 The main bedroom is the second door on the right down the hallway.
 It also has wooden flooring.
 There is a super-king four-poster bed, but it is exceptionally high, and could be very difficult for less able-bodied people to get in to.
 From the main bedroom, the en-suite can be accessed.
 This has a limestone floor with under-floor heating.
 There is a large walk-in shower, which has a small lip upon entry.
-We are able to provide a showering stool if required, please ask at the time of booking.
 From the main bedroom there are French doors to the outside.
 They would both need to be opened to enable someone to comfortably go in and out.
 Inside, there is one small step down, a small step down again, and then you are on to a large slate slab.
 Another step down gets you to the lower courtyard, which is gravelled, and has a table and chairs for seating.
 It is quite sheltered.
 There is also a back gate here.
 This leads out in to the main driveway of The Burrow.
 It is possible to use this gate for access, if you have less mobile guests, as then it cuts out the large steps down from the parking area. (it means entering The Burrow via the French doors to the main bedroom).
 Please discuss this with us, if you feel it might be an option you require.
 We are also able to accommodate one car for parking within 5 metres of this back gate, for less able bodied guests.
 Again, this needs to be confirmed at the time of booking.
 There are 3 steps in the lower courtyard area, which lead back up to the area you first descended to, before entering The Burrow.
 The steps are sleeper fronted, with a gravel infill, and are quite steep.

 The Burrow is contained within its own large private garden.
 There are two separate grass levels within its grounds.
 The lower garden is more shaded than the top.
 We are happy to move garden furniture in to the shade here for you, if you do not want it in the sunnier areas in summer.
 Please ask prior to arrival.
 Both grass levels are fairly flat, but we are not always able to keep the grass very short, especially in the winter when it is wet.
 Generally it is mown and short, apart from these times.
 There is also a large sun deck on two levels in the garden.
 The lower level can be accessed via a gently sloping gravel path, which leads to a gravelled sitting area, where the gas BBQ can also be found.
 The upper level has 4 steep steps with no handrail, so would be very difficult to access for less able-bodied guests.
 Again, we are happy to relocate the sun-beds found here to elsewhere in the garden, so you can still enjoy them.